Updated: Aug 28

 The benefits of Independent Living Housing (commonly known as extra care) are increasingly well understood.
 Social connections, choice and independence boost wellbeing, while access to care if and when needed gives peace of mind.
 Independent Living also saves the public purse millions of pounds every year.
 A recent Inner Circle study estimated circa £4,475 net per person per year when compared with traditional residential care.

 Inner Circle’s latest commission gave me the opportunity to speak to developers and providers of Independent Living Housing.
 We’ve been discussing the barriers to delivering this type of housing, and partnership approaches that have worked well with local and regional authorities to accelerate the delivery of suitable Independent Living.
-I’ve also spoken to – and am keen to speak to – authorities that have learning and knowledge to share on this topic to inform Independent Living Programmes, so please get in touch.

 The impact of COVID-19 came up in discussions and what was interesting is that none of the developers, landlords and/or care providers said it would negatively affect their investment plans for Independent Living.
-Instead, it is likely to positively impact Independent Living: from design considerations in terms of increasing personal space standards (particularly private outside space), to a greater focus at board level on considering later-living housing needs, rather than only focusing on providing lower risk general needs housing.
+Instead, it is likely to positively impact Independent Living: from design considerations in terms of increasing personal space standards (particularly private outside space), to a greater focus at board level on considering later-living housing needs, rather than mainly focusing on providing lower risk general needs housing.

 There have been 65,000 excess deaths in the UK since the coronavirus outbreak, and care home residents are on course to make up more than half the deaths caused directly or indirectly by the coronavirus crisis in England.
 The devastating impact of COVID-19 on older people and the vulnerable serves as a stark reminder of both the inadequacy of many traditional care homes and the founding principles of housing associations: not-for-profit organisations set up to provide affordable homes for people who need them and to support local communities, investing all the income they make into delivering on their social purpose.